 Recovery Time Objective (RTO) refers to the amount of time required for the recovery of your data after a disaster.
 The goal of this objective is to determine how quickly you need to recover your infrastructure and how much money you should budget to maintain business continuity.

 For example, an RTO of 10 hours means that your business can only survive with systems down for 10 hours.
 In that case, you would need to have a high level of preparation and a high budget to make sure your systems recover as quickly as possible after a disaster.
 If your RTO is longer, for example, 2-3 weeks, you would require a comparatively lower budget to recover.

 Create a plan that highlights how you will recover all your systems, applications and data in the event of a disaster.
 This includes networks, servers, desktops, laptops, wireless devices, data and connectivity.

 You should also consider interviewing key IT leaders in organizations who have gone through a disaster successfully.
 Their insights will help you better understand the steps involved in developing a risk analysis, presenting the benefits of a recovery plan, and proposing solutions and costs to senior management.

 How Pointivity can help

-Pointivity puts together a business continuity planning and disaster recovery plan to keep your operations and employees going even when disaster strikes.
+Pointivity offers business continuity services and puts together a business continuity planning and disaster recovery plan to keep your operations and employees going even when disaster strikes.
 We store backups of your data to secure your company’s future and develop a strategy to reduce the cost of downtime and data loss.